home-assistant/home-assistant.io/source/_components/binary_sensor.mqtt.markdown

   required: true
   type: string
 payload_on:
   description: The payload that represents the on state.
+If the value matches payload_off, then the sensor will act as a toggle.
   required: false
   type: string
   default: "ON"
 payload_off:
   description: The payload that represents the off state.
+If the value matches payload_on, then the sensor will act as a toggle.
   required: false
   type: string
   default: "OFF"